unilad homepage

 Advert

 Joining hosts Ben Shephard and Cat Deeley on ITV's This Morning, on the May 19 episode, Jessica revealed that she had always had problems with her skin.
-Therefore, she didn't panic when she saw the blemish - which later turned to a bump.
+Therefore, she didn't panic when she saw the blemish - which later turned into a bump.

 However, alarm bells began to ring when Jessica noticed her bump was badly bleeding in the office one day.
-Jessica booked in a doctors appointment the next day, and was immediately given a skin cancer diagnosis on the spot.
+Jessica booked a doctors appointment the next day, and was immediately given a skin cancer diagnosis.

 Advert